Tips for Changing Your Dog’s Food Safely

 What Happens If You Change Your Dog’s Food Too Fast?

-The severity of reactions can depend on many things, like the quality of the foods you are changing between, your dog's current gut health, and the type of diet you are switching to.
+The severity of reactions can depend on many things, like the quality of the current dog food versus the new food you are changing between, your dog's current gut health, and the type of diet you are switching to.
+You'll want to pick a food that offers balanced nutrition so you can make the diet transition as easy as possible to avoid food sensitivity and stomach upset.

 Diet changes are inevitable, and sometimes, no matter how delicate and gradually you make the switch, some dogs need a little extra help adapting to their new diet.
 There are plenty of doggy digestive aids, but some are better than others when it comes to transitioning your dog to a new food.

-There is no guaranteed or foolproof method of switching dog food, as every dog has different digestive health and sensitivities.
-That being said, the most common method for transitioning dog food is the 7-day switch.
+There is no guaranteed or foolproof method of switching to new food, as every dog has different digestive health and sensitivities.
+The most common method for transitioning to new food is the 7-day switch for a pup or mature adult.

-It’s a pretty simple method that involves replacing 25% of the old diet with the new diet for 2-3 days, then up that to 50% for 2-3 days, and then finally 75% for the final 2-3 days.
+It's a simple method that involves replacing 25% of the old diet with the new diet for 2-3 days, then up that to 50% for 2-3 days, and finally 75% for the final 2-3 days.
 Most dogs can successfully adapt to the new diet in that time period without any major upsets.
+Switching dog foods should be a slow transition.

 In some cases, a quicker change is necessary or desired.
 This can be because of severe allergies or other sensitivities that require limiting or eliminating certain ingredients.
-You may want to change the diet in a shorter period to reduce symptoms and skin reactions.
+You may want to change the diet in a shorter period to reduce symptoms and skin reactions, especially when transitioning to senior dog food.
+The new food can easily upset an elderly dog's system.

-This can be done by simply speeding up the 7-day process by skipping the first step and going straight into a half and half diet for 2-3 days.
+This can be done by simply speeding up the 7-day dog food transition process by skipping the first step and going straight into a half-and-half diet for 2-3 days.
 If no digestive issues are observed, you can switch completely to the new diet after that.

 This is generally tolerated well if you only make minor dietary changes, like switching to a different protein from the same brand or formula type.
 Changing only one or two ingredients may not be as difficult as changing most or all ingredients.